deeper-x/kcap-nevar/README.md

 > Sign up and vote for pizza.
 Become one of the top ten pizza lovers!

+## Description (features list)
+* A user can signup and login, and tell how much he loves pizza, by clicking the "I love pizza" button
+* When vote is registered, barchart is updated showing real time data.
+* Chart is updated also at regular intervals.
+* As _anonymous_ user, you can view the top-ten chart.
+If you want to vote, you can sign up, log in and express your vote.
+* As a logged in user, you can vote clicking on the "I love pizza" button.
+* Bar chart shows: in Y number of votes, in X voters.

+In home page, on the top menu bar:
+1. If logged in, user will have VOTE and SIGN OUT links
+2. If not logged in, user will have SIGN IN, RESULTS and SIGN UP links

 ## Deploy (Linux and OSX)